-After-tax contributions are typically extra, voluntary contributions you make from your bank account.
+After-tax contributions are typically extra (voluntary) contributions you make from your bank account.
 These include any personal contributions you make which you don’t claim as a tax deduction and any spouse contributions you make directly into your spouse’s super account.

-Bring forward rule
+Bring forward rule (non-concessional contributions)

 The bring forward rule allows you to bring forward your contributions cap (or limits) from future years and use them in a shorter time period.

-You can Bring forward your cap either all at once or as several contributions.
+You can bring forward your cap either all at once or as several contributions.

-The bring-forward rule is triggered when Brian exceeded his normal annual non-concessional contributions cap of $100,000.
-As such, Brian can make a further non-concessional contribution of up to $20,000 in 2018/2019 or 2019/2020 if he wishes to use up his full $300,000 three-year cap.
+As such, Brian can make a further non-concessional contribution of up to $30,000 in the three-year period from 2023/2024 - 2025/2026, if he wishes to use up his full $330,000 three-year cap.

 Note: If you trigger the bring-forward rule in a particular year, any change to the non-concessional contributions cap during the following three-year period will not apply to you, so you are unable to take advantage of any increase (or decrease) in the contributions cap.